moudy/broccoli-handlebars/README.md

 # Broccoli Handlebars

-[Broccoli](https://github.com/broccolijs/broccoli) plugin for compiling handlebars templates that supports using an existing Handlebars instance, partials, helpers, and render context based on the filename.
+[Broccoli](https://github.com/broccolijs/broccoli) plugin for compiling handlebars templates that supports using an existing Handlebars instance, partials, helpers, and asynchronous render context based on the filename.

 ### Install
 ```